 One of the ways that we can do that is putting teachers and firefighters and police back to work because those are good.

-That's a public sector.
+That's the public sector.

-That'll help, but that'll help accelerate the recovery.
+But that'll help accelerate the recovery.

-She even said that's public sector.
+She even said, that's public sector.

 Oh, there you go.